ExileofBrokenSky/My-Foundry-VTT-Macros/Destructible Walls Complex Macro/Readme.md

 *		Furnace (maybe)
 ## Overly Convulted Setup:
 *		Design a map with destructable walls in mind.
 *		Use your digital graphics skills to make a replica or cracked version of a wall.
+I suggest making it exactly 2 grid squares of mostly transparent with the wall graphic in the center.
 *		Make an NPC Actor for the wall, make sure it's prototype tokens are unlinked.
-*		Give the prototype token a transparent image or a wall image you made above.
+*		Give the prototype token a transparent image (reccomended) or a wall image you made above, edit it's image size to fit (1x2 if you followed the above suggestion)
 *		Drag your wall token on screen.
 *		Attach a tile for the wall's image you made above (Optional)
 *		Attach a light source of type Universal Light, that is directly atop the token.
 A radius of 0.01 for dim light allows the token to be targeted without actually lighting up anything.